-There are various color tones in which ruby gemstones are available.
+There are various color tones in which ruby gemstone is available.
 From orangey red to purplish red, you can find different hues to suit your taste.
 But, it is believed that the finest rubies carry a pure, vibrant red hue to a bit of purplish red.

-Apart from the Mogok area, the Mong Hsu region is another famous producer of rubies since 1991.
+Apart from the Mogok area, the Mong Hsu region is another famous producer since 1991.
 The region has been providing high-quality rubies used for commercial purposes for decades now.
-While the deposits at both the Mogok and the Mong Hsu regions are marble hosted, at present, rubies that are sourced from these areas are usually heat treated to enhance the color of the gemstones.

 Rubies from Kenya

 Kenya is another region which is known for its high-quality ruby stones.
 The John Saul mine, located near the Tsavo-West National Park is the prominent producer of rubies in Kenya.

 While finding wonderful quality rubies from this region is a rare act, there have been cases where Kenyan rubies have resembled the ones found in Myanmar.

 Rubies from Vietnam